xahirlehri/link-sniffer/README.md

 # Link-Sniffer - Domain and Subdomain Discovery Tool

-Welcome to Domain Explorer, your ultimate solution for gathering detailed information about target domains!
+Welcome to **Link-Sniffer**, your ultimate solution for gathering detailed information about target domains!
 Uncover the structure of websites by discovering main domains and subdomains effortlessly.
-With Domain Explorer, you can enhance your cybersecurity assessments and reconnaissance activities with ease.
+With Link-Sniffer, you can enhance your cybersecurity assessments  with ease.

 ## Features